How to Look Up an LLC in Mississippi? (Step by Step Guide)

 How to Check If A Business Name Is Trademarked in Mississippi?

-When registering a fictitious business name, also called a DBA in Mississippi, confirm the name isn't already trademarked before moving forward.
+If you're registering a fictitious business name (DBA) in Mississippi, confirm the name isn't already trademarked before you move forward.
+Here's how to do both checks:

 1. Federal Trademark Check (Through the USPTO)